zupzup/blog/ml-in-go-logreg/post.md

 ...
 ```

-This data set is supposed to represent some students' test scores on two exams and whether they were accepted at the instituation where they took the exams.
+This data set is supposed to represent some students' test scores on two exams and whether they were accepted at the institution where they took the exams.
 The meaning of the data is not relevant in this small example, but in real-world applications understanding the data and processing it accordingly can often be one of the most important steps.

 Now, if we just test our model on the same data we trained it on, it will likely work pretty well, but that won't tell us much about how well it will perform in the real world.
 For this reason, we separate the data into a training set (~70%) and a test set (~30%).
 We will use the training set to train our model and then evaluate its performance using the test set.